-Streaming videos and music as well as catching up with friends and family through video calls, has become part of our everyday life, especially since the COVID-19 pandemic, so it's crucial to check out the local broadband speed before purchasing a property to ensure it meets your requirements.
+Streaming TV and music, working from home, and catching up with friends and family through video calls is part of our everyday life – especially since the COVID-19 pandemic – so it's crucial to check out the local broadband speed before moving to a property to ensure it meets your requirements.

-How does Rightmove's broadband search work?
+How does Ofcom's broadband search work?

-What broadband information is provided by Rightmove?
+What broadband information is provided by Ofcom?